Mukundks2004/MultiCalculator/README.md

 # MultiCalculator

 ## WHAT EVERYONE IS WORKING ON
-- Mukund: Clicking buttons shows up on screen
+- Mukund: Clicking buttons puts numbers on screen in raw text

 ## TODO
 1. Replace concrete is statements and casts with interfaces, eg, IUnaryOperator